 LU2: Compatibility with Flexibility.
 Ames land use pattern should minimize conflicts between adjacent land uses.
 Some land uses are inherently incompatible and should be separated.
 In other cases, a variety of design techniques where different uses and intensities meet can reduce incompatibilities and more successfully integrate different uses into a cohesive city environment.
-Homogeneous building form and uses are not necessarily the goal of the plan.
+Homogeneous building form and uses are not necessarily the goal of the Plan.
 Guidelines should provide developers with reasonable flexibility and room for innovation.

 LU3: Residential Density and Diversity.
+New

-New residential development in Ames will achieve densities sufficient to use infrastructure efficiently, support neighborhood services, minimize adverse effects on the environment, and provide residents with a quality urban environment.
-As an inclusive community, Ames will encourage diverse housing types and price points that serve the reeds of a range of demographic and economic groups.
-In addition, reactions to the Covid pandemic may require different housing forms than those built to date, maintaining target densities but with common space that provides greater distancing possibility.
+residential development in Ames will achieve densities sufficient to use infrastructure efficiently, support neighborhood services, minimize adverse effects on the environment, and provide residents with a quality urban environment.
+As an inclusive community, Ames will encourage diverse housing types and price points neighborhood services, neighborhood services, that serve the needs of a range of demographic and economic groups.
+These principles help shape land use categories that are intended to principally implement land use.

 LU4: Vital, Convenient Mixed Uses.
 Ames will encourage a compatible mix of uses to create more active, interesting, and efficient city environments, while providing residents convenient access to neighborhood commercial services and other vital community facilities.
 LU5: Places for Employment and Enterprise.
 Ames will continue to provide appropriately located space for a wide range of enterprises that provide employment for existing and prospective residents.

+LUS: Places for Employment and Enterprise.
+Ames will continue to provide appropriately located space for a wide range of enterprises that provide employment for existing and prospective residents.
 The City's planning for industrial uses includes large areas for expansion within the ISU Research Park and Prairie View Industrial Center.
-Additionally, small business, commercial office, and trade uses are planned for diverse locations across the City.
+Additionally, small business, commercial office, and trade uses are planned for diverse locations across the city.
 Zoning standards will address design and use requirements recognizing the diverse needs and locations of employment uses.